BombShellReaper/Force-DDNS-Updates-Unifi/README.md

 One last command that you can run is to debug and it's as follows:

      /usr/sbin/inadyn -n -s -C -f /run/iadyn.conf -1 -1 debug --force

+# Conclusion

+In this guide, you learned how to force the Unifi Controller to update DDNS using built-in configurations.
+By following the steps outlined, you should be able to troubleshoot common issues related to DDNS updates, ensuring your domain remains linked to your current IP address.

+Always remember to exercise caution when making changes to your Unifi Controller settings, and feel free to consult the official documentation or community forums for additional support.
+With the right knowledge and tools, managing your DDNS can be straightforward and effective.

+If you have further questions or need assistance, don’t hesitate to reach out to the community or consult professional support.